 Presently, the NJ online sports betting industry has been dominated by two license holders, one a horse track with a locational advantage and ties to a daily fantasy sports giant, the other a smallish Atlantic City casino that has linked arms with an even bigger DFS behemoth.

-Below we rank licensees based on several criteria, including revenue generated to date, overall market trajectory, quality of the sports betting products, and how many online skins are presently available.
+Below we rank the state’s licensees based on several criteria, including revenue generated, overall market trajectory, quality of the sports betting products, and how many online skins are presently available.

 #1 – The Meadowlands Racetrack